calculix/cae/README.md

 - Simply use this software and ask questions.
 - Share your models and screenshots.
 - Do something from the [TODO-list](#TODO).
 - Report problems by [posting issues](https://github.com/calculix/cae/issues).
-If any error accured, please, in the settings dialog change the Logging level to 'DEBUG', then repeat actions leading to the error.
-In such a way you'll obtain much more detailed log - attach it to the problem report.
+Please, attach ./examples/default.log to the problem report.

 <br/><br/>